Structure of the Royal New Zealand Air Force: Second World War

 During the Second World War, three groups were formed: Northern Group RNZAF, in the North of the North Island (HQ Auckland), Central Group RNZAF (HQ Wellington), in the South of the North Island, and Southern Group RNZAF (HQ Christchurch), in the South Island.
 They were in the process of formation by February 1942.
-In August 1942 these Group HQs were raised to the status of Air HQs and placed under Air Commodores.
+In August 1942 these Group HQs were raised to the status of Air HQs and placed under an Air Commodore.

 In September 1943 the RNZAF reached its peak strength in New Zealand.
 By this time establishments included Air Headquarters in Wellington, the three group headquarters, and a total of thirty-three stations and depots throughout the country.
 The Group Headquarters were combined headquarters and housed Navy and Army as well as Air Force staffs.
 Northern and Central Groups were operational in function, and were equipped with filter rooms and fighter operations rooms, while Southern Group was primarily responsible for training.
 Northern Group, besides administering stations in New Zealand, also controlled Norfolk Island, where a radar unit and a servicing section catered for transient aircraft.

 At that time Northern Group administered RNZAF Station Waipapakauri, RNZAF Station Onerahi, RNZAF Station Whenuapai, and the stations at Mangere, Seagrove, Hamilton, Te Awamutu, Rotorua, Tauranga, and Swanson.
 No. 1 Stores Depot RNZAF moved on 10 April 1943 from the Exhibition Hall in central Hamilton to the northern outskirts of Hamilton, where RNZAF Station Te Rapa was established.
 Air Commodore Maurice Buckley commanded Northern Group from Auckland in 1942–43.
 Between April 1944-31 March 1945, the station at Tauranga was vacated.

 Later, No. 1 (Islands) Group RNZAF served in the Solomon Islands.

 Air Commodore James Findlay served as Air Officer Commanding Central Group from 1942.
 Central Group was suspended in October 1943, and its functions shared between Air Headquarters and the other two groups.
 Northern and Southern Groups were disbanded in October 1944.